 Ability to understand and interpret procedures and forms used by a local social services agency.

 Ability to identify problems; assess their implications; analyze data; draw logical conclusions related to these problems; and recommend end appropriate solutions.

 Ability to learn and apply basic concepts of administrative analysis.

 Ability to revise and modify written procedures and forms.

 Ability to learn and apply basic concepts of electronic data processing.

 Two (2) years of continuous permanent competitive class status in the title of Income Maintenance Worker.

-A. Graduation from a regionally accredited or New York State registered college of university with a baccalaureate degree, or;
+A. Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a Bachelor's degree, or;

 B. Four (4) years of paraprofessional or professional level work experience or its part time equivalent, in a human services agency, or;